 How to do it the 500 Year Old German Beer Way

 “In many places a beer is just a beer, and people expect little more than a pale coloured lager when ordering it.
-In Germany, however, there are not just the different beer types, laws or glassware to consider, there’s also a vast variety of rules, customs and whimsies on a provincial level, too.
-So, inspired by the 500th anniversary of the Reinheitsgebot (Germany’s famous beer purity law), it’s time to brush up, memorize your cultural tip-offs and learn to distinguish your dunkel from your doppelbock with Insight Vacations quick guide to beer in Germany.”
+In Germany, however, things are different!
+Here, it is not just about the different beer types, laws or glassware to consider, there’s also a vast variety of rules, customs and whimsies on a provincial level!

 It seems like every five minutes there’s another craft beer establishment opening in some trendy part of town.
 But will these new micro-brewed, hyper-chilled ales have the staying power to make it to the next century?

 Well, you’ll just have to ask the Germans what it takes to create an industry which has spawned a festival that is world renowned and part of just about every serious travellers bucket list.

 If the Oktoberfest is your thing then read on to learn more about the famous Reinheitsgebot, which has controlled the production of German beer for five centuries.

 - So, which glass is best?

 - How about a nice sausage with that?

 - South West Germany takes their beer seriously